raendev/raenville/README.md

 5. After setting the mayor and refreshing the page, the page now:

+   #### User part

-   - user part: shows a special "Howdy, Mayor!" message
+   Shows a special "Howdy, Mayor!" message

+   #### Developer part

-   - developer part: intro to smart contracts & rust-sdk-rs; where to open the contract to see the `set_mayor` function
+   - intro to smart contracts & rust-sdk-rs; where to open the contract to see the `set_mayor` function
    - going further: modify `set_mayor` to store Mayor's name, install rustup & target wasm-unknown-unknown, compile updated contract, deploy, call updated `set_mayor` function with near-cli, update frontend to show name

    Then, to set up the next step:

-   - developer part: Has learner create new subaccount & deploy NFT contract to it, then update `.env` with new contract address (might require restarting `yarn start` process)
+   - Has learner create new subaccount & deploy NFT contract to it, then update `.env` with new contract address (might require restarting `yarn start` process)

 6. **NFTs**: Mayor can now get started on the first major upgrade to the city's digital infrastructure: replacing paper deeds and filing cabinets with NFTs and distributed ledgers!

+   #### User part

+   - Has the mayor add a couple properties to get it started (jokes that they might want to hire some interns to finish this data-entry step)

+   Other details we may want to explain briefly, with links to read more:

-   - user part: gives more info on this new NFT-backed deed-management system, has the mayor add a couple properties to get it started, jokes with them that they might want to hire some interns to finish this data-entry step.
-All entered properties are initially owned by Mayor; page explains TBD plan to verify people's identities/accounts prior to transfering these NFTs to them.
-Page explains ability to comply with local laws & current real-estate transferrence process by doing something like requiring on-chain transactions to be signed by a title company.
-Page also explains benefits of using NFTs instead of paper.
-(Might also be worth getting into privacy considerations, having all property ownership on a public blockchain.)
+   - All entered properties are initially owned by Mayor
+   - TBD plan to verify people's identities/accounts prior to transfering these NFTs to them
+   - Ability to comply with local laws & current real-estate transferrence process by doing something like requiring on-chain transactions to be signed by a title company
+   - Benefits of using NFTs for this process
+   - Privacy considerations when having all property ownership on a public blockchain – this is in theory similar to the public nature of real estate ownership in the United States

+   #### Developer part

-   - developer part: Introduces nomicon & NFT standard; points out what simple programs these are, and that they get their whole power through being deployed to a blockchain and being a standard; says where to open the Non-Fungible Token contract code; introduces `near-contract-standards` library.
+   - Introduces nomicon & NFT standard
+   - Points out what simple programs these are, and that they get their whole power through 1. being deployed to a blockchain and 2. being a standard
+   - Says where to open the Non-Fungible Token contract code
+   - Introduces `near-contract-standards` library

    Then, to set up the next step:

-   - developer part: Has learner create new subaccount & deploy FT contract to it and update `.env` with new contract address (might require restarting `yarn start` process)
+   - Has learner create new subaccount & deploy FT contract to it and update `.env` with new contract address (might require restarting `yarn start` process)

 7. **FTs**: New feature unlocked!
 The page now shows a "Register to vote, earn $RAEN" button

-   User part:
+   #### User part

    - Explains that RAEN tokens are the city's new local currency, to be minted solely when people register to vote via the new website, and which are already being accepted at many local establishments
    - Has mayor register to vote
      - requires selecting one of the addresses entered as an NFT
      - shows RAEN balance afterward

-   Developer part:
+   #### Developer part

    - Says where to open the Fungible Token contract, highlights & explains the [cross-contract call](https://docs.near.org/docs/tutorials/contracts/cross-contract-calls) from main contract's `register_voter` function to FT contract's `transfer`
    - Discusses Sybil-resistance challenges around real-world identity verification, especially given the 1000-RAEN incentive to cheat